Posted 07 May 2018

 They are both Wella trained and have tons of experience and great ideas to make you look awesome

-Offer open until April 30th, only with Julia or Seniz, Please quote Web offer when booking, cannot be combined with other offers or discounts
+Offer open until May 31st, this offer is only valid with Julia or Seniz, Please quote Web offer when booking, cannot be combined with other offers or discounts

 Posted 26 March 2018